mysociety/popit/docs/api/writing.md

   </tr>
 </table>

-### Not Implemented Methods

-These are `PUT` and `DELETE` on collections.
-Implementing these would mean that you could replace an entire collection, or delete it, in one operation.
-It is not likely that this is something that you'll want to do often, and the penalty for doing it by mistake is high.

-A `POST` to a document endpoint means that you should treat the document as a collection and add an entry to it.
-For PopIt this makes no sense and so it is not implemented.

-All the not implemented methods will return the status code `405 Method Not Allowed`.

-### Listing documents in a collection

-If you go to a url such as `/api/v0.1/persons` you will then get an array of all the entries in the database.
-Each item in the array is the complete document so there is no need to request the document again for more details.

-### Reading a single document

-A `GET` request to something like `/api/v0.1/<collection-name>/<id>` will return that entry.

-For the `persons` and `organizations` collections the related positions are not included in the result.

 ### Creating a new document in a collection

 If you `POST` to a collection you will create a new entry.